prrvchr/jdbcDriverOOo/README.md

 jdbcDriverOOo is a JDBC driver written in Java.
 Its use requires the [installation and configuration][21] in LibreOffice / OpenOffice of a **JRE version 11 or later**.
 I recommend [Adoptium][22] as your Java installation source.

+**On Linux and macOS the Python packages** used by the extension, if already installed, may come from the system and therefore **may not be up to date**.
+To ensure that your Python packages are up to date it is recommended to use the **System info** option in the Extension Options accessible by:
+**Tools -> Options -> Base drivers -> JDBC driver -> View log -> System info**
+If outdated packages appear, you can update them with the command:
+`pip install package_name`

 If you are using the HsqlDB driver with **LibreOffice on Linux**, then you are subject to [bug 139538][23].
 To work around the problem, please **uninstall the packages** with commands:
 - `sudo apt remove libreoffice-sdbc-hsqldb` (to uninstall the libreoffice-sdbc-hsqldb package)